shridpant/poker/engine/README.md

 The engine handles below edge cases:

 1. **Insufficient Chips**:
-   - If a player doesn't have enough to call, they're forced to fold or go all-in
+   - If a player doesn't have enough to call, they're forced to fold or go all-in.
-   - If a player can't meet the minimum raise, they can only call or fold
+   - If a player can't meet the minimum raise, they can only call or fold.
-   - Players with zero chips can still check but not bet (standard poker rules)
+   - Players with zero chips can still check but not bet (standard poker rules).

 2. **Raise Amounts**:
-   - Minimum raise tracking ensures proper poker raise rules
+   - Minimum raise tracking ensures proper poker raise rules.
-   - If the raise amount provided is invalid, it's adjusted to the valid range
+   - If the raise amount provided is invalid, it's rejected.

 3. **Completion Conditions**:
-   - Special handling for when all players check
+   - Special handling for when all players check.
-   - Special handling for 2-player vs 3-player rules
+   - Special handling for 2-player vs 3-player rules.
-   - Detection when only one player remains (others folded)
+   - Detection when only one player remains (others folded).

 4. **Showdown Logic**:
-   - Handles default winner when others fold
+   - Handles default winner when others fold.
-   - Properly compares cards for multiple active players
+   - Properly compares cards for multiple active players.

 5. **Round Transitions**:
    - In 3-player games, second round starts with the next active player after the last to act